525,600 minutes

 Relievers:

 As per usual, the Yankee bullpen has been solid.
-The relief corps, even without Mariano Rivera and David Robertson for a large chunk of time, places third in the AL in ERA (2.76); second in FIP (3.27), and third in xFIP (3.61).
+The relief corps, even without and for a large chunk of time, places third in the AL in ERA (2.76); second in FIP (3.27), and third in xFIP (3.61).
 Like the starters, strikeouts have been the forte of the bullpen.
 They rank first in the AL in K/9 at 9.00 and first in K% at 24.00.
 They haven’t shown as much control as the starters, though, walking 3.42 per nine and 9.1% of batters (8th in the AL and a 3-way-tie for 7th in the AL).
 The relievers have also done a great job keeping the ball in the park, placing second in HR/9 (0.72 to Oakland’s 0.69) and second to Oakland (7.2%) in HR/FB% with an 8.2% mark.
 The Yankee bullpen has allowed 50 runs overall, the lowest total of any American League team (Oakland is the second best here at 57).

 While there have been a lot of times where it hasn’t looked pretty, the Yankees have put together a solid season and sit just 0.5 games back of first place on the 7th of June.
 The story of this season is far from written and with 2/3 of the season to go, the Yankees look to be in a great position.
 There are many ways to measure a year in the life of a baseball season and we’ve plenty of time for measuring.
 When it’s all said and done, I think we’ll be measuring a pretty solid Yankee team.